getodk/docs/src/collect-import-export.rst

 Making your own QR code
 ---------------------------

-The contents of a settings QR code is a JSON object with objects for unprotected ("general") and protected ("admin"), as well as the project details themselves.
+The contents of a settings QR code is a JSON object with objects for unprotected ("general") and protected ("admin") settings, as well as the project details themselves.
 The JSON structure is the following:

 .. code-block:: JSON